kacheryhub/kacheryhub/doc/Overview.md

 and nodes with file-uploading permissions listen for requests and respond by uploading the file to the cloud storage space.
 For more details, [see node.md](./node.md).
 * **Federated authentication provider**: kacheryhub recognizes each node as being owned by a particular user, who is declared when the daemon service for the node is started.
 That user can configure permissions for the node on kacheryhub.
-For more information, see the [documentation on the kachery hub security model](./security.md).
+For more information, see the [documentation on the kacheryhub security model](./security.md).

 ## Software provided by kachery